Skip to main content

 Frequently Asked Questions

-Tasty Planet: Final Bite is a action game.
+Tasty Planet: Final Bite is a casual platformer game with post-apocalyptic theme.

 Tasty Planet: Final Bite is available on PC, Mac OS, Steam Deck and Windows.